Paul A. Insel: Career

 He completed an internship and residency with Harvard University at Boston City Hospital after finishing his MD; he worked at Boston City Hospital until 1970.
 He then worked at the National Institutes of Health at the National Institute of Child Health and Human Development and Gerontology Research Center from 1970 to 1974.
 His next position was at the University of California, San Francisco as a research fellow and associate professor in pharmacology.
 Insel joined the faculty of the University of California, San Diego (UCSD) in 1978, where he has taught and researched to present day.
 He became a full professor at UCSD in 1987.
 He is the Distinguished Professor of Pharmacology and Medicine and one of the co-directors of the UCSD Medical Scientist (MD/PhD) Training Program.
 From 2017 to 2019 he was a Distinguished Scientist at the Merck & Co. laboratory in San Francisco.

 Insel primarily researches G proteins, including G protein-coupled receptors, heterotrimeric G-proteins and G protein-regulated effectors.
 He succeeded Arthur K. Cho as the editor of the Annual Review of Pharmacology and Toxicology in 2008.
-He remains the editor as of 2020.
 He has also been the chief editor of the Journal of Clinical Investigation, Molecular Pharmacology, and American Journal of Physiology Cell Physiology.